Chapter 1: Destructive

 *Chloe’s Point Of View*

-Explaining to my best friend about the car incident that could have ended poorly in front of the school, I listened as her voice hit octaves I didn’t realize were manageable.
+Sitting inside our first-period classroom, I explained the car/Asher Freed/humiliatingly-life-crippling incident that could have ended poorly for me to my best friend, and listened as her voice hit octaves I didn’t realize were manageable.

-I answered her excited question, not at all upset when the teacher began talking and I was happily yanked into the lesson.
-Trying my hardest to take notes, I could barely focus on them with Jamie yell whispering at me every two seconds, “Oh my God, Asher Freed wants to have sex with my best friend.”
+I answered her excited question, happy when the teacher began talking and I was yanked into the lesson.
+Trying my hardest to take notes, I could barely focus on them with Jamie yell-whispering at me every two seconds, “Oh my God, Asher Freed wants to have sex with my best friend.”

 I couldn’t even count the number of times I rolled my eyes.
 Naturally, I’d lost track after twenty-five.